open-telemetry/opentelemetry-proto/README.md

 The following changes are allowed:

 - Message names may change.
-- Field names may change.
 - Enum names may change.
 - Enum choice names may change.
+This is allowed because enum choice names are not sent on the wire.
 - The location of messages and enums, i.e. whether they are declared at the top lexical scope or nested inside another message may change.
 - Package names may change.
 - Directory structure, location and the name of the files may change.

-Note that none of the above allowed changes affects the binary wire representation.
+Note that none of the above allowed changes affects the binary wire representation or the JSON wire representation.

 No guarantees are provided whatsoever about the stability of the code that is generated from the .proto files by any particular code generator.

-In the future when OTLP/JSON is declared stable, several of the changes that are currently allowed will become disallowed since they are visible on the wire for JSON encoding.

 ## Experiments